WEARTHaptics/WEART-SDK-CSharp/README.md

 		hapticObject.AddEffect(touchEffect);
 ~~~~~~~~~~~~~

+@note When a new effect is added, the last effect applied is replaced by the new effect.

 ### Remove Effect

 If an effect is not needed anymore, it can be removed from the haptic object with the RemoveEffect method.